Chiropractic doesn't just remove pain and muscle tension, it has many positive effects on normalizing brain and body functions.

 Simplified Illustration of Prefrontal Cortex

-This recent study discusses the beneficial effects of chiropractic adjustment on the human brain:
+This recent study discusses the beneficial effects of chiropractic adjustment on the human brain.
+The facts listed below can be found on page seven of the research article by Dina Lelic:

 How does the prefrontal cortex help with achieving goals ?
 It does this by allowing us to plan a lot of smaller sub-tasks to reach a particular goal.
 It lets us to focus on relevant information and dismiss that which is irrelevant.
 It helps us switch between tasks, monitor our memory, initiate activity and respond to stimuli.